slipwayhq/slipway_docs/blog/2025-05-27-eink-energy-dashboard.md

 ## Aspirations

-I actually already had a chart running on my eInk display (made by [TRMNL](https://usetrmnl.com/)) in the kitchen.
+I actually already had a chart running on my [eInk display](https://usetrmnl.com/) in the kitchen.
 You can see it here on the left, and also as a color iPhone widget on the right:

 ![The first energy chart on TRMNL](/img/blog/eink-energy-dashboard-original-chart.jpg)